Neat-Keat/TUnotes/06 - Fall '24/COSC350/Research Paper/00 Papers to read.md

 IoT data integrity is hard bc of how dynamic the data is
 - blockchain framework for a Data Integrity Service improves integrity reliable cuts out the need for Third Party Auditors
 ## Introduction
+> • The paper replaces Integrity Management Service from the centralized node with a fully decentralized blockchain based Data Integrity Service.
+This eliminates the trust requirements on Third Party Auditors and increases the reliability of Data Integrity Service